intrig-unicamp/IXP-Brazil-Mininet-Code/README.md

 To run the code just type `python mininetPTT.py`, but you have to choose the PTT (IXP in Portuguese) before running it (assigning a name to 'filename' inside of mininetPTT.py file).

 ####[Important]
 Depending of the code the process can take too long time (more than 1 or 2 hours) and require more than 160Gb of RAM memory.
-Alternatively you can use `mininetPTT_degree.py` file and choose the number of ASes hops from the PTT that you want to remove.
-That file should create another one called `mininetCode.py` and you do not need to run `mininetPTT_degree.py` anymore.
+Alternatively you can use `mininetCodeGenerator.py` file and choose the number of ASes hops from the PTT that you want to remove.
+That file should create another one called `mininetCode.py` which you will use to generate the topology over Mininet.

 ###Dependency:
 Networkx - https://networkx.github.io/